Craigshill

-Craigshill is a residential area in the east of Livingston, Scotland.
+Craigshill ("kraygz-hill") is a residential area in the east of Livingston, Scotland.
 To the west is the A899, with Howden, Ladywell and Knightsridge beyond it, to the south is the village of Mid Calder, and to the north is Houston Industrial Estate and the village of Pumpherston.

 History

 Craigshill was the first part of Livingston to be constructed after it was designated to be a New Town, starting in 1966.
 Prior to this, the oldest surviving building in the area is Craigsfarm, located just next to Riverside Primary School and nowadays used as a community centre.

 Areas

 The area is divided into six sections with the addresses named on themes: the "Grove"s are all named after trees, the "Street"s after Australian cities and towns, the "Drive"s are named after rivers, the "Walk"s are named after lochs, the "Park"s after local hills and the "Court"s after writers.